 PS I would’ve posted this earlier, but I didn’t want anyone to steal my costume idea!
 Carmen is the one who does the stealing!

 I rarely ask for advice on costumes.
 I’m pretty good at figuring it out myself.
-Still, I heard “you should go as Ugly Betty!” from 5 or 6 different people.
+Still, this site I heard “you should go as Ugly Betty!” from 5 or 6 different people.
 I don’t get why.
 My hair is not long and unruly.
 My eyebrows are pretty normal.
 I don’t wear braces or glasses.
 I usually match and avoid clashing patterns.
 All that really doesn’t matter.
 I didn’t want to dress up as Betty — even though she’s my favorite Chicana on network TV and is a pocha just like me — because she’s just too popular.
 If you can buy a kit for your costume, chances are you’ll show up at a party and find your twin.
 One costume site I found was sold out of the Betty kit.
 That’s too much for me.
 I don’t want competition.

 I’m not going to write up Betty like I’ve done with other costumes.
 A simple Google search will yield some pretty good how-tos or you could just watch the show (here and here).